pxc/gitbook/text/55_Glossary/0_Glossary.markdown

 _detached HEAD_

 >   Normally the HEAD stores the name of a
     branch.
-However, git also allows you to check out an arbitrary commit that isn't necessarily the tip of any particular branch.
+However, Git also allows you to check out an arbitrary commit that isn't necessarily the tip of any particular branch.
 In this case HEAD is said to be "detached".